JoshuaOliphant/digital-garden/app/content/notes/2023-09-06-Notes:-Postgres-Database-Scaling-with-Liquibase-on-Kubernetes.md

 - **Setting Replica Count**: Utilize the 'replicaCount' chart parameter to scale the cluster horizontally.
 This is the normal field for scaling in Kubernetes.
   - Ensure the replica count is an odd number.
   - To enable replication, use: '--set replication.enabled=true'.
-  - The default architecture is 'architecture=standalone'; switch to 'replication'.
+  - The default architecture is 'architecture=standalone'; switch to 'replication.'
   - The default update strategy is 'primary.updateStrategy.type=RollingUpdate'.

 ### Replication